How to Create a Music Website in 2024 – Quick Start Guide

 If you’re only planning to run one website, then go to bluehost.com and select the basic plan (or another web host of your choice).
-This will have enough power for a basic website, and you can upgrade it later on if you need to.
+This will have enough bandwidth and storage for most music websites that are starting out, and you can upgrade it later on if you need to.

-Step 2 – Create your web address (domain)
+Step 2 – Create your web address (your own custom domain)

 The domain name is what your website address will be (e.g. daftpunk.com).
 Pick this carefully, as it’s the main web address that you’re going to use for your site.
 If you’re unsure of your domain for the moment, then pick ‘choose later’.